MuhannedAlogaidi/ReactNative/shopping-app-ui/README.md

 in App.js we need to import the createStore,combinedReducers and Providers and then create the root reducer and also make the Provider HOC wrap-up the App.js export part

 4- Lec 160 Setting Up a Navigator : useSelector used here to read from redux.setting up the navigation in the shopNavigator.js here is the stackNavigation with [screens and navigation default options] should be defined and options are added

+5- Lec 161 : styling the list of products and create a template component called ProductItem.js 6- Lec 162 :  Adding Touchable Component
+7- Lec 163 :  Working on the Product Details Screen , notice the scroll view and style and events in this component 8- Lec 164:Using Custom Fonts , here are we need to install expo fonts and modify the App.js to load the fonts or fetch them and put condition in case of font not loaded yet , dont render anything .